Wildfires in the United States 101: Context and Consequences

 Ecosystems: While many ecosystems need fire to thrive, wildfires outside historic fire severity levels or fire return intervals may be ecologically harmful.
 If burned too often, ecosystems may not have time to recover in between.
 Severe wildfires can also have a large effect on old-growth trees—in 2020, California’s Castle Fire destroyed 10 percent of the world’s mature giant sequoias.

 Carbon Emissions: By burning through carbon-rich forests and grasslands, wildfires can emit an enormous amount of carbon dioxide, methane, and carbon monoxide into the atmosphere.
 While wildfires are essential for ecosystem function in many western ecosystems, recent increases in western wildfire activity have yielded increased emissions.
-In 2020, wildfires in California alone emitted an estimated 112 million metric tons of carbon dioxide—roughly the same annual emissions as 24.2 million cars.
-Because they emit so much carbon dioxide, wildfires and climate change can enter into a feedback loop; climate change creates more intense wildfires, which then emit more greenhouse gases, which then makes climate change worse.
+Between 2014-2023, wildfires in California emitted an estimated 33.2 million metric tons of carbon dioxide annually on average—roughly the same annual emissions as 7.2 million cars, about half the number of cars in the state.
+Because wildfires emit so much carbon dioxide, wildfires and climate change can enter into a feedback loop; climate change creates more intense wildfires, which then emit more greenhouse gases, which then makes climate change worse.